rodrigorc/papercraft/README.md

     * One visible layer with the image to be printed.
     * One hidden layer with the cuts.
     * One hidden layer with the folds: one sublayer with the _valleys_ another with the _mountains_.
+* Inkscape SVG multipage: Inkscape implements a SVG extension that does support multiple pages in the same file.
+If you open such a file in other SVG viewer you'll probably only see the first page.
+It has the same layers than the previous SVG format, but repeated for every page.

 ### View/Textures